What Does it Take to Be an Order Clerk?

 - Corel WordPerfect Office Suite

-What education is needed to be an Order Clerk?
+What education or degrees do I need to become an Order Clerk?

 Below are examples of industries where Order Clerks work: